 - Our phototherapy nurses will review the effectiveness of the treatment each time you visit

-- You will need to have various tests before you can try these medicines and you will be monitored with blood tests while you are receiving this treatment.
-Patients are taught how to correctly administer these medications by a nurse, and can then independently self-inject at home
+- Various tests are needed before starting a biologic medication, and regular blood test monitoring is required while receiving treatment.
+Patients are taught how to correctly administer the medications by a nurse, and are then expected to independently self-inject at home

 Further online resources